Pro Day Shows Kyler Murray Expects NFL to Trust Him, so Which Team Fits QB Best?

 While several teams figure to be able to put Murray through the ringer in private workouts, the quarterback's conservative approach to the predraft process reaffirms the notion that whoever drafts him will have to trust what they've gleaned from a series of uncommonly small samples.

 We know Murray is roughly 5'10", but we also know he'd prefer not to be measured.
 We know he's above 200 pounds, but we don't know whether he can maintain that or if the added weight could slow him down.
-We know he was one of the best players in college football during his only season as a starting NCAA quarterback, but we don't know if he was a one-hit wonder.
+We know he was one of the best players in college football during his only season as a starting quarterback, but we don't know if he was a one-hit wonder.
 And we know he has the ability to dominate on a football field, but we also know he has the ability to do the same on a baseball field.

 Murray wasn't even considered a first-round NFL prospect until the new year.
 He was a top-10 pick in last year's Major League Baseball draft.
-Three months ago, his baseball agent, Scott Boras, insisted his client was sticking to that sport and would report to Oakland Athletics training camp in February.
+Three months ago, his baseball agent, Scott Boras, insisted he was sticking to that sport and would report to Oakland Athletics training camp in February.

 Since he declared for the NFL draft in January, Murray has been adamant that he's committed to football.
 But whichever team drafts him will have to trust he won't change his mind in the next few years.